 Core Functional Fitness Exercises

-Four core functional fitness exercises are a follows.
+Four core functional fitness exercises are as follows.
 You can and should expand your workouts to include other exercises after becoming consistent with these drills.

-To do a plank, place your forearms flat on the ground and straighten your body from head to toes.
+To do a plank, place your forearms flat on the ground and straighten your body from head to toe.
 All of your weight should be on your forearms and toes.
 Keep your hips straight.
-Hold this position for 30 seconds and do 8 reps, or whatever you feel comfortable with.
+Hold this position for 30 seconds and do eight reps or whatever you feel comfortable with.
 For an even more challenging variant, lift your legs so that your back forms a line parallel with the ground.
 Here’s a good demonstration for the plank:

 We all know pushups work your abdomen, but they also work your pectorals and triceps.
 Of course, you need to know how to do a proper pushup.
 Get down on your hands and toes so your legs are completely straight Your weight should be supported by your hands and toes.
 Your arms should be shoulder-width apart.